Jaime Echenique: Acunsa GBC (2020–2021)

 On August 11, 2020, Echenique signed his first professional contract with Acunsa GBC of the Spanish Liga ACB.
 He made his debut with the team on September 19, recording 10 points and four rebounds in an 86–70 loss to Real Madrid.
 He averaged 12 points and four rebounds per game.

 Capital City Go-Go / Washington Wizards (2021–2022)

 In August 2021, Echenique joined the Washington Wizards for the 2021 NBA Summer League and on September 21, he signed with the Wizards.
 Echenique was waived on October 16.
-In October 2021, he joined the Capital City Go-Go as an affiliate player.
+In October 2021, he joined the Capital City Go-Go of the NBA G League as an affiliate player.
 Echenique averaged 12.6 points and 9.2 rebounds per game while shooting 55.4 percent from the floor.
 On December 30, 2021, he signed a 10-day contract with the Washington Wizards.
-On the same day, he made his NBA debut in a 110-93 win over the Cleveland Cavaliers, making him the first Colombian in NBA history.
+On the same day, he made his NBA debut in a 110–93 win over the Cleveland Cavaliers, making him the first Colombian in NBA history.
 On January 9, 2022, Echenique was reacquired by the Capital City Go-Go.

-Motor City Cruise (2022–present)
+Motor City Cruise (2022–2023)

 On December 22, 2022, Echenique was traded from the Capital City Go-Go to the Motor City Cruise.

+Rytas Vilnius (2023)

+On April 14, 2023, Echenique signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) for the remainder of the 2022–23 season.

+Promitheas Patras (2023–2024)

+On July 26, 2023, Echenique signed with Greek club Promitheas Patras.

+Petkim Spor (2024–2025)

+On July 16, 2024, Echenique signed with Petkim Spor of the Basketbol Süper Ligi.

+Pallacanestro Reggiana (2025–present)

+On August 16, 2025, Echenique signed with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).